plone/training/mastering_plone/add-ons.rst

 We would use the built-in addon https://pypi.python.org/pypi/plone.app.multilingual for this.

-Building a multi-lingual site requires activating :py:mod:`plone.app.multilingual`, but no add-on is necessary to build a site in only one language.
+Building a multi-lingual site requires activating :mod:`plone.app.multilingual`, but no add-on is necessary to build a site in only one language.
 Just select a different site language when creating a Plone site, and all text in the user-interface will be switched to that language.

 .. _add-ons-summary-label: